ubports/docs.ubports.com/appdev/guides/user-metrics.rst

 For most apps, this defaults to 0 counts for messages, calls, etc.

-How do UserMetrics work?
+How do User Metrics work?
 -------------------------

-UserMetrics are made up of two "formats":
+User Metrics are made up of two "formats":

 - metrics/messages for today (``format``)
 - metrics/messages for tomorrow (``emptyFormat``)